 If you are unsure about the performance of your telescope, you can test it with double stars.
 Here the contrast is so great that even under moderate conditions higher magnifications are possible.
 In addition, there is almost always an interesting object in the vicinity of the zenith.

-The easiest way to conduct astrophotography is to attach a camera.
+The easiest way to conduct astrophotography is to attach a camera to the telescope piggyback.
 Then you can use a photographic lens to capture images of the night sky.
 You don't need anything other than a mount that can be operated precisely, and a crosshair eyepiece for tracking control for lenses with longer focal lengths.
 Of course, your mount should have a motorised tracking system.

-With an eyepiece connected to a PC, you can display the Moon and planets directly on your PC screen and save the images.
+With a PC-eyepiece, you can display the Moon and planets directly on your PC screen and save the images.
 If you do not have a PC, or prefer to transfer the image to a video camera or television, you can use a video eyepiece.

-For planetary photography, you need a projection adapter, into which the eyepiece is inserted, to project the planet onto the image.
+• For planetary photography, you need a projection adapter, into which the eyepiece is inserted, to project the planet onto the image sensor.

 In our opinion, there is nothing better than the performance you get from a good eyepiece.
 A Barlow lens always brings an additional optical component to the system which creates reflexes, and therefore the quality of the image can be somewhat compromised.
 Nevertheless, a Barlow lens is of course practical.
 It is almost essential for webcam photography, because you can increase the focal length of the telescope and thus increase the scale of the planets’ image.

 There are two possible causes.
-Either you haven’t yet inserted a focuser into the eyepiece, or the distance between your eye and the eyepiece is too great.
+Either you haven’t yet inserted an eyepiece into the focuser, or the distance between your eye and the eyepiece is too great.
 Please insert the eyepiece with the longest focal length into the focuser, and move your eye to a position just one millimetre away from the eyepiece lens.
 The secondary mirror will then disappear.
 If, despite focusing, only a light or dark featureless surface is visible, the telescope is pointing at an area of the sky where there is nothing to see.

-A telescope consists of the optic, the mount, and the eyepieces.
+A telescope consists of the optic, the mount, the tripod, and the eyepieces.
 Here you will discover more about the individual components.
-The most important differences can be found in the build-type: an important distinction is made here between lens telescopes (refractors) and mirror telescopes (reflectors).
-These two build-types are themselves split into different subtypes.
+The most important differences can be found in the design: an important distinction is made here between lens telescopes (refractors) and mirror telescopes (reflectors).
+These two designs are themselves split into different subtypes.

-Mirror telescope or refracting telescope?
+Mirror telescope or refracting lens telescope?
 Schmidt-Cassegrain or Maksutov?
-Anyone faced with these agonizing questions before buying a telescope needs to find out about the advantages and disadvantages of the different construction types.
+Anyone faced with these agonizing questions before buying a telescope needs to find out about the advantages and disadvantages of the different design types.

 For the optical properties such as lens aperture and focal length: the larger the telescope aperture, the more light it can collect.
 This characteristic is usually more important than the focal length, which governs the telescope’s magnification capability.